assignment-4-dd2480/scrapy/report_assignment_4.md

 Jacob & Antonello learned about Python `**args` and `**kwargs`.

 #### **Is there something special you want to mention here?**
 Having students search for open refactoring issues on open source projects was a bad call, and should be changed for the next year.
-It was time-consuming, unrewarding and bothersome.
-It does not reflect work-life in the least.
+The search for such a specific issue was time-consuming, unrewarding and bothersome.

+Perhaps an alternative solution could be for the teachers to select a few open source projects that are well suited for this assignment.
+Then each student group can choose one of these, and refactor it in a private repo.
+That way, the TA:s will be well acquainted with the projects before examination, and the students can focus more on refactoring and less on finding a suitable issue.

 From Wikipedia:
 > "Code refactoring is the process of restructuring existing computer code **without changing** its external behavior."